SciTools/osgeolive/docs/osgeolive/source/foss4g_2013/advanced_wps_iris.rst

     wps_url = 'http://localhost/cgi-bin/zoo_loader.cgi?request=Execute&service=WPS&version=1.0.0&Identifier=RollingWindow&DataInputs=lat=' + position.lat + ';lon=' + position.lon + ';agg=' + agg + ';period=' + period + '&RawDataOutput=Result@mimeType=image/png';

-Your final web page might look something like :doc:`this <wps_with_iris/web_page>`.
+Your final web page code might look something like :doc:`this <wps_with_iris/web_page>`.
 (NB.
 This page contains additional JavaScript to use an OpenLayers pop-up, and automatically update the graph when the user chooses a new value for either SELECT control.)